 Respond to Veterans' Needs

-Ask Veterans what upsetting thoughts they are having related to the invasion in Ukraine.
-It can be valuable to help Veteran recognize and reframe any unhelpful cognitions.
+Ask Veterans what upsetting thoughts they are having related to the events in Ukraine.
+It can be valuable to help a Veteran recognize and reframe any unhelpful cognitions.
 What is happening in Ukraine is terrible but often thoughts can be restructured to be more balanced and less catastrophic.
-For example, they may be thinking, "The invasion in Ukraine is going to lead to World War III," or, "No one is safe."
+For example, they may be thinking, "The events in Ukraine are going to lead to World War III," or, "No one is safe."
 Providers can have a collaborative discussion to help Veterans come to less extreme and less painful conclusions.
-For example, asking, "What are world leaders saying about support for Ukraine?" or, "How safe are you here?"
-The ultimate goal is for the Veteran to come up with a more balanced, less distressing thought such as, "Although countries allied with Ukraine are offering support, they are saying they will not fight Russia; leaders do not want a world war," or, "My family is currently safe in the United States."
+For example, asking, "How safe are you here?"
+The ultimate goal is for the Veteran to come up with a more balanced, less distressing thought such as, "My family is currently safe in the United States."

 Some Veterans may find meaning by supporting Ukrainian refugees.
 Veterans can look for opportunities to volunteer or make a donation.
-As more Ukranians make their way to the U.S., there may be opportunities to host families as well.

 Encouraging Veterans to engage in activities they find meaningful can help them focus on their lives in the present and can help to reduce distress.
-Explore what matters most to Veterans across the many domains in which they function, which may include as an individual, a family member, a parent or a community member.
+Explore what matters most to Veterans across the many domains in which they function, which may include as an individual, a family member, a parent, or a community member.
 Once Veterans identify important values, providers can help them set realistic short- and long-term goals consistent with these values and help them plan concrete activities to work toward these goals.
 These activities will not change the past or the things the Veteran cannot control, but they can help the Veteran feel like life is meaningful and reduce distress.

 It is important to assess the Veterans' coping strategies (adaptive and maladaptive), current resources and supports, and ongoing stressors.
 How might existing strategies be applied in this current situation?
 Are they as helpful in times of crisis?
 Are there ways they could be adapted to meet current needs?
 Social support, including spending time with people who understand what the Veteran is going through, can be particularly important in buffering stress.
 Make a plan with the Veteran about how to put their positive coping strategies into action to help them manage their negative reactions.
 Teach the Veteran a positive coming skill or share a coping self-help mobile app.